rll307/DataAppliedLinguistics1/Module_2/05_TidyText.md

 ## Cleaning data

-Our first step is going to clean our textual data.
-For this study we will:
+Our first step will clean our textual data.
+For this study, we will:

 1. Remove diacritics

--   This is not always necessary, it will depend of our objectives
+-   This is not always necessary, it will depend on our objectives

 1. Replace possible `HTML` codes
 2. Change words to lower case